5jt/dyalog-cookbook/manuscript/14 The Windows Event Log.md

 ∇
 ~~~

 Note that this function always writes to the application's log file.
-By specifying "both" as left argument one can enforce the function to also write to the Windows Event Log, given that `Config.WriteToWindowsEventLog` is true.
+By specifying `'both'` as left argument one can get the function to also write to the Windows Event Log, given that `Config.WriteToWindowsEventLog` is true.

-That allows us to use `Log` for logging all events but errors, and to specify "both" as left argument when we want the function to record the Service starting, pausing and stopping.
-In other words, all calls to `MyLogger.Log` will be replaced by `Log`, although some calls require "both" to be passed as left argument.
+That allows us to use `Log` for logging all events but errors, and to specify `'both'` as left argument when we want the function to record the Service starting, pausing and stopping.
+In other words, all calls to `MyLogger.Log` will be replaced by `Log`, although some calls require `'both'` to be passed as the left argument.

 We also introduce a function `LogError`: